integrativebioinformatics/scNotebooks/README.md

 The establishment of collaborative scientific endeavors like the [Human Cell Atlas](https://www.humancellatlas.org/) or the [LatinCells Project](https://www.latincells.org/) is a testament to the surging enthusiasm and curiosity in this domain.
 Yet, when we look towards Latin America, we find a gap in the necessary infrastructure, financial support, and subject matter expertise required to harness these cutting-edge technologies.
 Recognizing this, our workshop is designed to bridge this gap.
 We provide participants with hands-on experience in the laboratory and in-depth bioinformatics training, ensuring that the region advances in its capabilities with single-cell methodologies.

+### How to Use

+Our notebooks are available in **multilingual versions** and can be accessed in two simple ways:

+#### Option 1: Open in Google Colab
+You can run the notebooks directly in your browser using [Google Colab](https://colab.research.google.com/), with no need to install anything locally.
+Just follow our step-by-step [multilingual tutorial](https://github.com/integrativebioinformatics/scNotebooks/blob/main/Tutorial_Uploading_Notebooks_Colab.md) to learn how to:
+- Manually upload `.ipynb` files
+- Clone the GitHub repository and open notebooks directly in Colab

+> ⚠️ *Some notebooks with many embedded images may not render properly on GitHub.
+We recommend opening them directly in Colab for full functionality.*

+#### Option 2: Run Locally with Docker
+If you prefer to work offline or want a fully configured environment, you can run the notebooks using Docker.
+Check out our [Docker tutorial](https://github.com/integrativebioinformatics/scNotebooks/blob/main/Tutorial_docker.md) for detailed instructions on:
+- Pulling the official image from DockerHub
+- Mounting local directories to save outputs and access reference files
+- Launching the Jupyter interface locally

+With either method, you'll be ready to explore and analyze single-cell data in just a few steps!

 ### Practical Modules with Google Colab Notebooks:

 ## Module 01 - INTRODUCTION TO NOTEBOOKS AND DATABASES